New Programs

 • Consultation takes different forms and depends on the communication that exists between and among units.
 Early conversations and/or email exchanges among collegiate and campus leaders in the early stages of program development can assist in garnering official evidence of consultation (letters or emails of support) once the academic plan is in the final review and approval stages.

 • For new undergraduate major program proposals on the Twin Cities campus, in addition to early consultation among colleges and units as described, the Campus Curriculum Committee (CCC) will review proposals once they make their way to the EVPP-level review phase.
-The CCC will review all letters of support and evidence of consultation as part of their process.
+Cross college consultation must take place prior to sending a new course to the Campus Curriculum Committee.
+Steps in consultation should include:

 • For new graduate program proposals on the Twin Cities campus, in addition to early consultation among colleges and units as described, the Graduate Research Associate Deans (GrAD) and/or Professional Education Council will review proposals submitted for consultation prior to submission in Coursedog.
 If programs fail to seek early consultation, they will need to do so once their proposal reaches the EVPP-level review phase.
 Late consultation may result in delay in approval.
 All letters of support and evidence of consultation will be reviewed as part of this process.

-Letters or emails of support should include at minimum:
+Letters or emails of support should include at minimum

 1. The specific name of the proposed academic plan.